What happens when the wrong woman shows up at the right time?

-What happens when the right person shows up at the wrong time?
+What happens when the right man shows up at the wrong time?
+Or is it?

 Blake stood next to her and forgot what he wanted to say.
 He breathed in her unique scent.
 He’d noticed it the first time he’d been lucky enough to get close enough her.
 She was definitely a woman whom he should have stayed far away from.
 Caris had a way of looking at you that said she knew his every desire.
 His every dirty thought he’d ever had about her.

 “Mind if I sit?”
 He watched in fascination as her gaze turned to him.
 A myriad of emotions played out on her beautiful face.
 From wide-eyed shock to what he imagined was her doctor face, calm and non-committal.
 She fascinated him.

 “There are a lot of things I tend to forget, but trust me, your name would never be one.”
 His gaze made a slow journey from her midnight blue toenails to her glossy lips, which were currently pursed.
 Daring him to take what he wanted.
 Such as a kiss.
 Because maybe then he could finally get her out of his system.
 He knew she was way out of his league.
 It’s what kept him at arm’s-length ever since he first saw her.
 But not tonight.